muchimi/JoystickGremlinEx/README.md

 - mouse output events (pres/release mice button 1 to 5, mouse wheel events, and mouse motion events)
 - Gremlin macro outputs

 By output events, we mean that inputs into GremlinEx are not broadcast to clients, only events that GremlinEx outputs are synchronized with clients.

+To use the remote control features, it is intended you use the new plugins VjoyRemap and MapToMouseEx

 ### Master machine setup